Label documents

 • Train annotators: make sure that annotators understand and can follow the guidelines without any systematic errors.
 One way to achieve this is to have different trainees annotate the same set of documents.
 The trainer can then check the quality of each trainee's annotation work.
 You might need to repeat this process until the trainees achieve a benchmark level of accuracy.

-• Annotation reviews: Given the laborious nature of annotation, even trained annotators may make mistakes.
+• Annotation quality reviews: Given the laborious nature of annotation, even trained annotators may make mistakes.
 We recommend that annotations are checked by at least one more trained annotator.

 Resync dataset

-Resync keeps your Dataset's Cloud Storage folder consistent with Document AI's internal index of metadata.
+Resync keeps your dataset's Cloud Storage folder consistent with Document AI's internal index of metadata.
 This is useful if you've accidentally made changes to the Cloud Storage folder and would like to synchronize the data.

 To resync: